mail us | mail this page

 Once Upon a Time - IPv4

-A "dotted decimal" IP address is constructed like this:
+A "dotted decimal" IP address is constructed as follows:

 Each IP address has two components a network address and a host address (or id).